×

 All about Variolite and Marble Properties

 Know all about Variolite and Marble properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Variolite belongs to Igneous Rocks while Marble belongs to Metamorphic Rocks.Texture of Variolite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Marble is Granular.
 Variolite appears Dull and Soft and Marble appears Veined and Shiny.
-The luster of Variolite is not available while that of Marble is dull to pearly to subvitreous.
+The luster of Variolite is while that of Marble is dull to pearly to subvitreous.
 Variolite is available in black, brown, light to dark grey colors whereas Marble is available in black, blue, brown, grey, pink, white colors.
 The commercial uses of Variolite are cemetery markers, creating artwork and that of Marble are cemetery markers, commemorative tablets, creating artwork, curling, laboratory bench tops, paper industry, tombstones, used in aquariums, whiting material in toothpaste, paint and paper.